ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 You can explore the results from all the models in my HuggingFace [demo](https://huggingface.co/spaces/ixxan/uyghur-speech-models), as well as trying this [Uyghur pronunciation checker app](https://huggingface.co/spaces/ixxan/uyghur-pronunciation-checker) I was able to create using some of them.

 ### TurkicTTS
 Released in 2023 by researchers at Nazarbayev University, the TurkicTTS model enables **Text-to-Speech** for Uyghur, among other Turkic languages.
 Trained on high-quality Kazakh speech data, the model utilizes the International Phonetic Alphabet (IPA) to phonetically map letters across Turkic languages.
-Pre-trained models and resources are publicly available in this [repository](https://github.com/IS2AI/TurkicTTS).
+The pre-trained TurkicTTS model and resources are publicly available in this [repository](https://github.com/IS2AI/TurkicTTS).

 ### Meta MMS
 As previously mentioned, Meta’s Massively Multilingual Speech project includes Uyghur **Automatic Speech Recognition (ASR)**, **Text-to-Speech (TTS)**, and **language identification (LID)** models trained from single-speaker biblical recording data.
 You can try these models in this HuggingFace [demo](https://huggingface.co/spaces/mms-meta/MMS) or use their checkpoints from the following sources: